Tiger Electronics

-Tiger Electronics Ltd. (also known as Tiger and Tiger Toys) was an independent American toy manufacturer best known for its handheld electronic games, the Furby, the Talkboy, Giga Pets, the 2-XL robot, and audio games such as Brain Warp and the Brain Shift.
+Tiger Electronics Ltd. (also known as Tiger and Tiger Toys) is an American toy manufacturer best known for its handheld electronic games, the Furby, the Talkboy, Giga Pets, the 2-XL robot, and audio games such as Brain Warp and the Brain Shift.
 When it was an independent company, Tiger Electronics Inc., its headquarters were in Vernon Hills, Illinois.
 It has been a subsidiary of Hasbro since 1998.

 History

 Gerald Rissman, Randy Rissman and Arnold Rissman founded the company in June 1978.
 It started with low-tech items like phonographs, then began developing handheld electronic games and educational toys.
 Prominent among these was the 2-XL Robot in 1978, and K28, Tiger's Talking Learning Computer (1984) which was sold worldwide by Kmart and other chain stores.
 Tiger also achieved success with many simple handheld electronics games like Electronic Bowling and titles based on licenses, such as RoboCop, Terminator, and Spider-Man.
 An early 1990s hit was the variable-speed portable cassette player and recorder, the Talkboy (first seen in the 1992 movie Home Alone 2: Lost in New York), followed by the Brain family of games which include games like Brain Bash, Brain Warp, and Brain Shift.
 It also licensed the Lazer Tag brand from its inventors, Shoot the Moon Products, which was born from the remnants of the Worlds of Wonder company.

 The company's cash cow through much of the 1990s was their line of licensed handheld LCD games.
 In a 1993 feature on these games, GamePro attributed their success to the following three factors: